cmp-germany/tenniswelt/react/Messages/actions/_list-of-all-actions.md

 #### `USER__LOAD`

-This action appears when a conversation is selected, and there is not yet data about the user, who is associated with the selected conversation.
+This action appears when data from a user - which details hasn't been loaded yet - is requested.
 This action will trigger loading user details of that user.

 ##### Example
 ```js